Financing Costs Definition

 - Amortization of other costs incurred which are related to borrowings

-- Finance charges with respect to the financial leases
+- Finance charges concerning the financial leases

 Consider the Income Statement of Colgate Palmolive